- Sport & Abenteuer Reisen

 |Price per person||3250 €||2900 €||2600 €||2500 €|

 |For the price of the pillion rider please make a request|

 Free choice of dates from October to March possible

-Of course, a motorcycle driving licence is necessary – usually the International Driving License, which can be applied for free of charge with the authorities.
+Of course, a motorcycle driving license is necessary – usually the International Driving License, which can be applied for free of charge by the authorities.